Geeksltd/GCop/Rules/GCop117.md

 ## Rule description
-Named parameters are a wonderful way to make program self-documented.
-Using true or false for boolean arguments is not meaningfull enough, so try to specify the parameters name that the reader will immediately understand its purpose.
+Using true or false for boolean arguments is not meaningfull enough.
+Instead, specify the parameters name that the reader will immediately understand its purpose.

 ## Example 1
 ```csharp
 Response.Redirect("URL Address", true);